-JOURNALISM 1 Course #1651, 1652 1st or 2nd semester Credit: 0.5 This course introduces students to the fundamentals of journalism.
+JOURNALISM 1 Course #1651, 1652

+This course introduces students to the fundamentals of journalism.
 Emphasis is placed on interviewing, writing, editing, assessing the audience, and meeting deadlines.
 Units of study include responsibilities and ethics, Associated Press style, interviewing, news writing, feature writing, and page design.
 The culminating activity is a magazine prospectus, which will include a feature story spread.
 This course is intended as a practical application of newspaper/newsmagazine news gathering and writing techniques, not as an analysis of the media.
 While this course is open to all interested students, those students interested in becoming editors of Devils' Advocate or El Diablo are strongly encouraged to take Journalism 1 sophomore year.
 NCAA approved course.